henri/spb/README.md

   > <b>If you have an operating system which is not listed below as long as you are able to install the dependcies then SPB will likely work just fine</b>.

+  > <b>Note, some dependencies are optional and simply add features or improved usage.
+Many systems will have the required dependencies already installed.
+If you skip ahead and start the install / update script it will report any criticle dependenceis.</b>.

 <sub>Once the SPB dependencies have been installed, [proceed with the installation of SPB](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation)</sub>

   - <b>GNU/LINUX</b>